-4. Folate deficiency
+5. Folate deficiency

 - Deficiency results in megabloblastic anemia.
 Symptoms include headache, fatigue, weight loss, anemia, nausea, anorexia, diarrhea, insomnia, irritability, forgetfulness.
-Signs are macrocytic red cells and megaloblasts in the bone marrow. - Deficiency may result in teratogenesis with neural tube defects and possibly orofacial clefts.
+Signs are macrocytic red blood cells and megaloblasts in the bone marrow. - Deficiency may result in teratogenesis with neural tube defects and possibly orofacial clefts.
 The importance of adequate folate intake at conception and for the first 3 weeks when the neural tube closes is obvious to few mothers.
 In 1992 the CDC, FDA, and NIH jointly recommended that "all women of childbearing age who are capable of becoming pregnant should consume 0.4 mg of folic acid per day as folic acid for the purpose of preventing neural tube defects."
 "Care should be taken to keep folate below 1 mg."
-"Enriched" grains now fortified with 140mg/100g to help decrease risk for birth defects. - Defieciency may result in elevated homocysteine (HCS) which is associated with increased risk for coronary disease (and maybe the birth defects).
+"Enriched" grains now fortified with 140mg/100g to help decrease risk for birth defects. - Deficiency may result in elevated homocysteine (HCS), which is associated with increased risk for coronary disease (and maybe the birth defects).
 Recent evidence indicates that a genetic polymorphism in the N5N10 methylene THFA reductase (MTHFR) enzyme is involved.
-Those with a C to T substitution in the gene coding for this enzyme (13%) are at high risk due to an enzyme of higher Km with resulting elevated HCS.
-This is the so called TT genotype. - Oral contraceptives and anticonvulsant drugs use may increase folate catabolism.. - Folate deficiencies are seen under conditions of poor nutrition, heavy alcohol ingestion and pregnancy and lactation. - Alcohol decreases enterohepatic circulation of N5 methylTHFA.
+Those with a C to T substitution in the gene coding for this enzyme (13%) are at high risk due to an enzyme of higher K_m (less active), which results in elevated HCS.
+This is the so-called TT genotype (homozygous of T allele). - Elevated levels of HCS may also lead to increased risk of psychiatric and neurodegenerative disorders. - Oral contraceptives and anticonvulsant drugs use may increase folate catabolism.
+This possibility seems to be behind the development of Beyaz, a combined oral contraceptive that includes progesterones AND 5-MTHF. - Folate deficiencies are seen under conditions of poor nutrition, heavy alcohol ingestion and pregnancy and lactation. - Alcohol decreases enterohepatic circulation of N5 methylTHFA. - Folate level in erythrocytes is used to assess folate status.

-5. B{12} deficiency in relationship to folate
+6. B12 deficiency in relationship to folate

 B{12} deficiency results in a folate deficiency because folates are not recycled (see above folate cycle scheme).
 This is because 5-MeTHFA is not converted back to THFA in the absence of B{12} .
 Megabloblastic anemia therefore results from a deficiency of B{12} .
-Also, in a B{12} deficiency, neurological damage is observed due to lack of B{12} (see B{12} discussion) which is hard to detect.
-Therefore high dose folate supplements are risky in cases where there is a possibility of pernicious anemia (B{12} deficiency) because folate will mask hematological symptoms while neurological damage goes on unchecked.
+Also, in a B{12} deficiency, neurological damage is observed due to lack of B{12} (see B{12} discussion), which is hard to detect.
+Therefore, high dose folate supplements are risky in cases where there is a possibility of pernicious anemia (B{12} deficiency) because folate will mask hematological symptoms while neurological damage goes on unchecked.
 This is why preparations containing > 0.8 mg of folic acid are on Rx.

-6. Folate antagonists
+7. Folate antagonists

 a.
-Methotrexate -- ↓ DHFA reductase ∴ stops all in "S" phase cell cycle.
+Methotrexate -- inhibits DHFA reductase -> stops all in "S" phase cell cycle.
+Used for cancer, rheumatoid arthritis, psoriasis, asthma

-Note: "Leucovoran rescue" technique allows ordinarily lethal dose to be administered with consequent increased tumor kill.
+- Note: "Leucovorin rescue" technique allows ordinarily lethal dose to be administered with consequent increased tumor kill. - b.

-- b.
 Trimethoprim --inhibits bacterial DHFA reductase and, combined with sulfamethoxazole (Bactrim® Roche, Septra® BW), which is a PABA antagonist, a "double hit" against bacterial folate metabolism is affected.
 There is usually very little effect on mammalian DHFA reductase. - c.
-Alcohol-affects enterohepatic circulation of folates
+Alcohol-affects enterohepatic circulation of folates - d.

-- d.
 Nitrous oxide -- continued frequent inhalation has produced fatal megaloblastic hematopoisis and a neuropathy similar to pernicious anemia.
 The N_2O oxidizes the cobalamin to create a B{12} deficiency with resulting folate deficiency. - e.
 Phenytoin suboptimal folate levels observed with long term therapy and rare megaloblastic anemia.
 BUT, folic acid (in high does) decreases phenytoin levels with cases of seizures reported. - f.
-Pyrimethamine- used for parasite infections (e.g. toxoplasma,malaria) as a parasite DHFA reductase target.
+Pyrimethamine- used for parasite infections (e.g. toxoplasma, malaria) as a parasite DHFA reductase target.
 Folic acid supplements may reduce effect of drug.
 Leucovorin is OK.

-7. Use
+8. Use